 The art in Philly is not limited to museums.
-Over 3,800 murals can be seen all over the city.
-Street art is officially supported through the City of Philadelphia Mural Arts Program.
+Over 4,000 murals can be seen all over the city.
+Street art is officially supported through Mural Arts Philadelphia.
 Anyone who wants to know more about the history of the paintings should get a tour guide.
 They are happy to tailor tours according to your interests.

 Plan a Shopping Spree

 Philly has been named the second-best shopping city in the world by Condé Nast Traveler.
 As a major metropolis, it has many options to load up on fun items and staples.
 In addition, tax-free shopping on clothes and shoes makes a big difference in the checkout line.
 While you are still downtown, stroll over to Century 21, which offers up to 65 percent off retail prices and is the perfect place to spend some time.
 Check out Macy’s, the largest department store chain in the United States with the most sought-after brands; they offer a 10 percent discount to international customers.
 Macy’s Center City is in the beautiful Historic Wanamaker Building, where you’ll also find the world’s largest functioning pipe organ, so you can shop while listening to the music of a rare treasure.